doubt72/curry/README.md

 clean everything up.

 Why Curry?
 Because Curry is delicious (not saying which is best, even Japanese curry has Coco Ichi, but we all know that Indian is best.
-I give you Raj Majal in 東京 as proof).
+I give you Raj Mahal in 東京 as proof).
 Also, there is no currying in this langauge.
 It's not even possible, technically speaking.
 Clear?
 Clear.